I’m really making the most of the wild swimming in Hampshire, starting with my hometown of Southsea.

 There’s so much opportunity for open water swimming in Portsmouth – thanks to the fact we have the full length of Southsea Beach and Eastney Beach to enjoy.

 Southsea Beach has lifeguards from June 30th to September 2nd, so safe.
+Check out my full guide to Southsea Beach here, and there’s a video in there too.

 The Southsea Cold Swim Club meets on Eastney Beach at 10am on a Sunday, if you want some friends to enjoy your wild swim with.
 There’s also the Portsmouth to Hayling Island swim.